Samueltommzy/Hostel-booking/README.md

 * Clone this repository using `git clone https:github.com/Samueltommzy/Hostel-booking.git`
 * Navigate to the repository root directory and run the command `npm install`
 * Ensure you have your postgres database running visit [Postgres Documentation](https://www.postgresql.org/docs/9.3/tutorial-install.html) for more on this
-* Update the database variables in *config/config.js* file
+* Update the database variables(user and password) in *config/config.js* file with your postgres data
-* Run the command `node db createRoomTable` from the database folder directory.This command helps to create the room table in your postgres database

 ## Start the app
+* Run the pre-start script using `npm run pre-start` command.This command helps set up the database and room table on your local machine

-* Start the application by running `npm start` command
+* Start the application by running `npm run start` or `npm run start-dev` command

 ## Testing
+* Run the pre-test script using `npm run pre-test` command.This command helps set up a mock database and room table for test on your local machine

-* Test the app using `npm test` command
+* Test the app using `npm run test` command

 ## Documentation